-B.S. in Integrated Marketing Communicat
+B.S. in Integrated Mktg.
+Communications

-A major in integrated marketing communications for the B.S. degree requires 33 semester hours of IMC and journalism courses, including a core: IMC 204, 205, 304, 306, 390, 404, and 555, as well as Jour 101, 273, 371, and 391.
-Students are encouraged to complete a specialization in media sales and management, magazine publishing and management, or new media.
+A major in integrated marketing communications for the B.S. degree requires 33 semester hours of IMC and journalism courses, including a core: IMC 104, 205, 304, 306, 390, 391, 404, and 455, as well as Jour 101, 273, and 369.
+Students are encouraged to complete a specialization as described below.

 Represent our school as an ambassador, network with professionals through the Public Relations Student Society (PRSSA) or learn new skills through Society for News Design.
 We offer opportunities to grow your passions outside of the classroom.